C U R R I C U L U M

 One humanity; either History or Religious Studies

-One creative subject; either Art, Drama or Design and Technology
+One creative subject; either Art, Drama, Design and Technology or Computer Science

-One free choice from; History, Religious Studies, Art, Drama or Design and Technology
+One free choice from; History, Religious Studies, Art, Drama, Design and Technology or Computer Science

 This broad range of subject choices has proved effective in preparing pupils for life beyond Bethany school, with students going on to achieve at Sixth Form, Further Education Colleges, Universities and the work place.
 Our GCSE results are consistantly above both national and local averages.